tremor-rs/tremor-www/blog/2021-07-14-continuous-benchmarking.md

 - GitHub sends the payload to the webhooks server
 - The webhooks server starts a docker container, builds tremor and benchmarks it
 - It pushes the JSON data to the Git repository
-- And finally destroys the Docker container
+- And finally removes the Docker container

 The end result looks something like this